 The association between telomere length and osteoporosis is so evident that the scientists suggested telomere length as a way to determine the presence of osteoporosis.
 Amazing!

 The good news is, research shows us some definite things you can do that will help prevent your telomeres from shortening (and lengthening those that have shortened already).
 The jury is still out regarding whether telomere length is the driving force behind younger bones, or if it is a consequence of it.
 Either way, this genetic component must be addressed if you want to turn back the clock on your bones.

 The secret is to keep your levels of the crucial enzyme, telomerase, high enough to rebuild the telomeres and prevent them from shortening.
 Here are some ways you can do that.

-- Eat an alkalizing diet rich in fresh fruits and vegetables, as described in the Save Our Bones Program.
+- Eat an alkalizing diet rich in fresh fruits and vegetables, as described in the Osteoporosis Reversal Program.

 - Engage actively in stress relief.
 It’s been shown that stress not only decreases bone density; it affects telomere length as well.
 (More on this topic in a moment)